 The final factor is the replacement cost of turnover, these are the direct and indirect costs incurred to find a new worker to fill the vacancy.
 Examples of the direct costs may be advertising the role or the use of an agency or search firm to find suitable candidates.
 Indirect costs will be the time spent by the in-house recruiter and spent by the original line manager and others, including HR business partners, to screen and select the right candidate.
 As the replacement cost is the aspect with direct costs, this is the area often given scrutiny by finance departments; this reinforces the idea that internal movement is the panacea of capability building as it is seen to be cost neutral.
 In reality, an organisation that is maintaining its headcount must recruit if a vacancy arises.
 Internal mobility allows us, perhaps, to backfill a senior vacancy with an existing worker and therefore recruit a more junior backfill.
 However, each move still generates performance and administrative costs.

 One study indicated the typical cost of turnover in the US for positions earning less than $30,000 annually was sixteen percent, while ‘very highly paid jobs and those at the senior or executive levels tend to have disproportionately high turnover costs’ ranging up to 213 percent.
-1 This resonates with Josh Bersin, whose estimates place the cost of turnover as ranging from tens of thousands of dollars to one-and-a-half or even twice annual salary.2
+1 This resonates with Josh Bersin, renowned industry analyst, educator, and thought leader in all aspects of HR, whose estimates place the cost of turnover as ranging from tens of thousands of dollars to one-and-a-half or even twice annual salary.2

 With such a financial impact, effective workforce planning is essential to avoiding cost whilst creating the right workforce.